 Editor’s Note: Can you identify a buck fast and get off a clear shot before he vanishes in thick brush?
 Although not easy, there are ways you can speed-up your reaction time.
 How does a batter see a ball coming toward the plate at 90 mph, and time his swing to hit the ball?
 Travis Fryman, who played with the Detroit Tigers and the Cleveland Indians for 13 years, batting in 1,022 runs, making 223 home runs and five times earning MLB All Star status, says, “I not only can see the ball as it leaves the pitcher’s hand, but I also can see the seams of ball as it rotates toward me.”
 Fryman, a longtime hunter and fisherman, uses his vision skills he sharpened working with a developmental optometrist on his baseball hitting to hunt more effectively.
 The quicker you can see and identify a buck and determine the direction he’s traveling, the quicker and more accurately you’ll shoot.
 You must understand the difference between eyesight and vision.
 If you start now, by the time deer season arrives in the fall, your ability to see deer greatly will have improved.
 NFL teams use developmental optometrists to teach quarterbacks to spot open receivers.
 One friend of our son’s went to a developmental optometrist for 6 months to improve his vision to get accepted into the Navy pilot program.

 The effort to improve your ability to see and take deer in the woods should begin with a visit to a developmental optometrist.
-Some visual disabilities only can be alleviated by prescription lenses or visual therapy under a doctor’s direction.
+According to Optometry Advisors, some visual disabilities only can be alleviated by prescription lenses or visual therapy under a doctor’s direction.
 Developmental optometrist Dr. Gary Etting (see Days 2, 3, 4) recommends these exercises that a hunter can perform at home and in the woods to enhance deer-hunting skills.

 * An instrument called a tachistoscope is used by a doctor to flash an image on a screen.
 The patient is asked to describe the picture after seeing it for only a fraction of a second.
 You can imitate this exercise, and it will help you learn to assimilate visual information quickly.
 In the woods, try to spot all the animals you pass, and notice the direction they are facing, their direction of flight and distance from you.